Alcohol May Intensify Effect

 What if I don’t get it?
 I bit down on my lip tasting gloss, then blood.
 It would be several days, possibly weeks before the role was cast.
 Out the passenger window I noted the miniaturized moments whizzing by—tiny homes, tiny people and tiny lives.
 I was going home to the same: Dinner, laundry and television.

 You never get the part.
 That voice.
 You are a loser.
 You are a waste of space.
 More and more, it was the one I heard.
 Lowering the window, I let the wind whip my cheeks.
 My finger jammed at the radio until Nirvana’s ruthless sound filled my ears.
 I cranked the volume, egging the grunge explosion to drown the voice in my head.
 Fuck.
 Off.

 I darted into the neighboring lane without warning, smirking as I accelerated past the pack.
 The engine’s roar.
 Cobain’s suicidal screams.
 More.
 I wanted more.
 I squirmed against the vibrating bass, the nostalgic riffs blasting me away.
-The car was now my Time Machine where I could will a world of my own design.
+Now the car was my Time Machine where I could will a world of my own design.
 In here, I reigned as law-breaker, superstar, god.